(syllabus and calendar)

 Jar instructions

-An executable jar is a Java Archive, that is, a single file that contains multiple files.
+A Java Archive, that is, a single file that contains multiple files.
 The archive generally contains .class files.
 (An installer might update the PATH so that the application can easily be run.)
-The archive can also be used to ship your homework (.java files).
+The archive is unifies all is files in one deliverable, compresses the amount of disk space it needs, and is executable!
+The archive can also be used to ship your homework (.java files), the way an open source project might deliver source code.

 jar cmf myManifestForTheClassWithMain.txt myJarFile.jar *